 This is Rex, a beautiful brindle boy.
 Rex was severely abused before we got him and had to have his eye removed, but it didn’t bother him at all.
 He was still sweet, loving, and always fun to be around!
 He and Jax were two dogs that were definitely meant to be together.
 Rex was also an award winning therapy dog who visited the 9/11 grief center in New York City with Jax.
 He was also one of the top veteran agility dogs in DOCNA and NADAC competitions.

 Gy was my Petit Basset Griffon Vendeen (PBGV) and he was a little speed demon.
 The weaves were his favorite obstacle.
 Gy was invited to the AKC Invitational every year he competed in regular classes and he came home with the Top PBGV medal every year he went.
 Gy earned two MACHs and a PACH before retiring.
 He is in the PBGV Hall of Fame for his career achievements.
 He also did some catalog modeling in his day.
 He was a great little boy and he will never be forgotten!

 Nothing but net!
 LOL Jynx is my tri-color toy fox terrier who is a great little dog.
 After a leg injury early on in life, he came back to return to agility and have a great time doing it!
 Jynx is known for his happy barking along the course (that’s him weaving in the header of the site).
-As of May 2018, he is officially MACH13 Jynx – wahoo!!
+As of May 2018, he was officially MACH13 Jynx – wahoo!!
 Jynx recently turned 16 and is now retired.
 Jynx has done catalog modeling, and also appeared on Animal Planet’s “Breed All About It” Toy Fox Terrier show to show the audience exactly what TFT should look like.
 If you ever see it, he’s the one in the studio (white background) shots.
 He was a very handsome boy full of love and heart!